rejetto/hfs/dev-plugins.md

   ```
   You'll find more examples by studying plugins like `vhosting` or `antibrute`.
   This API is based on [Koa](https://koajs.com), because that's what HFS is using.
-  To know what the Context object contains please refer to [Koa's documentation](https://github.com/koajs/koa/blob/master/docs/api/context.md).
+  To know what the Context object contains please refer to [Koa documentation](https://github.com/koajs/koa/blob/master/docs/api/context.md).
-  You don't get the `next` parameter as in standard Koa's middlewares because this is different, but we are now explaining how to achieve the same results.
+  You don't get the `next` parameter as in standard Koa middlewares because this is different, but we are now explaining how to achieve the same results.
   To interrupt other middlewares on this http request, return `true`.
   If you want to execute something in the "upstream" of middlewares, return a function.